slaviknowsbest/SKB/README.md

 # SKB
 Management System

-* 1. Extract the archive and put it in the folder you want
+1. Extract the archive and put it in the folder you want

-* 2. Prepare your .env file there with database connection and other settings
+2. Prepare your .env file there with database connection and other settings

-* 3. Run composer install command
+3. Run composer install command

-* 4. Run php artisan migrate --seed command.
+4. Run php artisan migrate --seed command.

-* Notice: seed is important, because it will create the first admin user for you.
+Notice: use seed to create the admin account.

-* 5. Run php artisan key:generate command.
+5. Run php artisan key:generate command.

-* 6. Run php artisan storage:link command.
+6. Run php artisan storage:link command.

-* And that's it, go to your domain and login:
+*And that's it, go to your domain and login:

-* Username:	admin@admin.com
+Username:	admin@admin.com
-* Password:	password
+Password:	password